stoatchat/for-web/README.md

 Finally, navigate to http://local.revolt.chat:5173.

-### Pulling in Revolt's assets
+### Pulling in Stoat's brand assets

-If you want to pull in Revolt brand assets after pulling, run the following:
+If you want to pull in Stoat brand assets after pulling, run the following:

 ```bash
 # update the assets